ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Evaluating ABScribe

 \subsection{Analysis}

 Our data comprised interview transcripts, task observation notes, and the NASA-TLX and Likert-scale ratings for each condition.
 We coded and analyzed the interview transcripts and task observation notes using reflexive thematic analysis \cite{braun2019reflecting} through an inductive-deductive lens.
 The theory on revision-focused exploration of writing variations served as a pre-existing code guiding our interpretations.

-In a within-subject design, we use pairwise one-sided t-tests to compare \textit{sum} of scores of NASA-TLX and our Likert-scale measures on the revision process.
-T-test was shown to be robust for aggregated data of this kind. \cite{de2010five}.
-Additionally, we aim to check for normality.
-We aimed to determine if ABScribe presented significant improvements over the baseline, prompting us to select a one-tailed test with hypothesis B < A for task workload and B > A for level of agreement on the efficacy of the revision process.

-We performed an apriori power analysis for a pairwise one-sided t-test, showing that we can detect with $80\%$ power at least $d=0.8$ effect size with sample size $N=12$ participants for a significance level $\alpha=0.05$.
+In a within-subjects design, we use pairwise one-sided t-tests to compare the sum of scores of NASA-TLX and our Likert-scale measures on the revision process.
+T-test was shown to be robust for aggregated data of this kind \cite{de2010five}.
+We aimed to determine if ABScribe presented significant improvements over the baseline interface, prompting us to select a one-tailed test with hypothesis $B < A$ for task workload and $B > A$ for level of agreement on the efficacy of the revision process.
+We performed an \textit{a priori} power analysis for a pairwise one-sided t-test, showing that we can detect an effect size of at least $d=0.8$ with $80\%$ power and a sample size of $N=12$ participants for a significance level of $\alpha=0.05$.